digi-ron/AU-Falcon-SPUD-Project/Body/WheelTyres/WheelTyres.md

 ![S1 Mag plastic cover](./s1-plastic-covers.jpg)

-> photo of plastic cover on a S1 15" Mag (highlighted orange in picture to the right).
+> Photo of plastic cover on a S1 15" Mag (highlighted orange in picture to the right).
 Note that the plastic cover is apparently glued to the wheel and will likely need to be broken to be removed

 ![S2-3 Mag Steel cover](./s2-3-steel-covers.jpg)

-> photo of steel covers post-removal, which can be found on newer 16" mags.
+> Photo of steel covers post-removal, which can be found on newer 16" mags.
 These particular ones were removed in 2023, from a S3 with "Sharkfin" style mags

 ## Removal
 Removal of the wheel dust covers is simple, as below: